fubzee/W10HW-Team-Profile/README.md

 ## Testing
 ---
-Testing scripts are included and can be found in the repositiry under the test folder.
-Test are run using NPM jest
+Testing scripts that check the objects arecreatedas expected are included and can be found in the this git repository under the tests folder.
+Test are run using NPM jest apckage.
+See https://watch.screencastify.com/v/7Oub2w1iGDPNFAA8B9ic for a demo on how the test are run.

 ## GIT Profile :link:
 ---